awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 3. Use the AWS Management Console to place the FAT JAR into the Amazon S3 bucket named **STORAGE_BUCKET**.
 (This was created by the AWS CDK script.)

-4. Run the ModifyLambda Java class.
-Make sure to specify the exact names, which are provided in the AWS Lambda console.
+4. Run the **ModifyLambda** Java class.
+Make sure to specify the exact AWS Lambda names, which are provided in the AWS Lambda console.
 Otherwise, the code does not work.
-When done, you see a message that the AWS Lambda functions have been updated with the Kotlin FAT JAR.
+When done, you see a message that the AWS Lambda functions have been updated with the FAT JAR.

 ### Update the permission that the Lambda roles use